-A vocal ensemble which performs a variety of choral literature for male voices.
+Credits: 1 A vocal ensemble which performs a variety of choral literature for male voices.
 Note: Repeatable.
 Open to all male students.
 Audition required.

-Individual instruction in piano, or voice.
+Credits: 2 Individual instruction in piano, or voice.
 Meets weekly for one hour.
 Note: Music majors only.

 Individual instruction in piano or voice.
 Music majors must take each above listed course in their major area.
 Meets weekly for one hour.
+Note: Music majors only.
+Audition required.